 Listen: Adolescent psychologist Collett Smart talks to Katrina Roe about her concerns about ’13 Reasons Why’.
 Above: Hannah in ’13 Reasons Why’.
-Source: Official trailer, Youtube.
+Source: Youtube Screen Shot

 The Netflix series 13 Reasons Why has polarised audiences, with teens both loving it and disturbed by it, parents troubled by it, and pyschologists issuing warnings.

 Released in Australia in March, the show is based on Jay Asher’s best-selling novel in which teenager Hannah narrates the months leading to her suicide.
 She leaves behind cassette tapes that blame the people in her life for forcing her to choose death.
 Suicide is arguably depicted as a kind of guilt-laying revenge.